IT-WIBRC/dev-tools/packages/devkit/README.md

 The `dk list` command now uses the following options to control which templates are displayed:

+- **`-d, --include-defaults`**: **Include Scaffolder's built-in, default templates in the list.** By default, only templates defined in your local or global config files are shown.
 - **`--local`**: Only list templates from the local configuration file (`.devkit.json`).
 - **`--global`**: Only list templates from the global configuration file (`~/.devkitrc`).
 - **`--all`**: List templates from both the local and global configurations, merging them into a single list.